AmberELEC/website/docs/Contributing-to-351ELEC.md

 ## Reporting Bugs
 * Check you are using latest released version, only released versions are supported.
-* If you are using a beta build, do not open an issue in [351ELEC](https://github.com/351ELEC/351ELEC).
-Instead, report the findings in the `#beta-feedback` channel in [discord](https://discord.gg/R9Er7hkRMe) (Under "Community Contribution").
+* If you are using a pre-release build, do not open an issue in [351ELEC](https://github.com/351ELEC/351ELEC).
+Instead, report the findings in the `#pre-release-feedback` channel in [discord](https://discord.gg/R9Er7hkRMe) (Under "Community Contribution").
-* Before reporting an issue with the beta build, try reproducing the issue on the current release.
+* Before reporting an issue with the pre-release build, try reproducing the issue on the current release.
 Please mention the results up front when you bring your issue to Discord.
-For example: `When I try xyz in beta build ABC, something bad happens.
+For example: `When I try xyz in pre-release build ABC, something bad happens.
 However, when I try xyz in in the latest release, I do not see this problem.
 Is this a known issue?`.
 Try and keep comments concise and constructive.
 * Check the existing issues to see if your bug has already reported.
 If it has been reported, do not open another bug report.
 If it is not reported, use a template and fill it out completely.
 Issues opened without using the templates will be closed.
 * Be patient, as we are volunteers and working on the project in our spare time.

-## Beta Builds
+## Pre-Release Builds
-**IMPORTANT NOTE**: Beta builds are for advanced users to test fixes or explore new functionality.
+**IMPORTANT NOTE**: Pre-Release builds are for advanced users to test fixes or explore new functionality.

 Builds are released each night when there are new commits to `main`.
 Builds are scheduled at 8:00pm UTC, releasing around 8:30 PM UTC.
-Users should **expect issues** and have a **backup** of their configs just in case a reflash is needed, etc.  Do **not** file issues on beta builds, use [discord](https://discord.gg/bmXtCt88Tz) (#beta-feedback).
+Users should **expect issues** and have a **backup** of their configs just in case a reflash is needed, etc.  Do **not** file issues on pre-release builds, use [discord](https://discord.gg/bmXtCt88Tz) (#pre-release-feedback).
 See "[Reporting Bugs](#reporting-bugs)" above.

-#### Finding/Installing Beta Builds
+#### Finding/Installing Pre-Release Builds
-The latest beta build can be found on the **351ELEC-beta** [releases](https://github.com/351ELEC/351ELEC-beta/releases/) page.
+The latest pre-release build can be found on the **351ELEC-pre-release** [releases](https://github.com/351ELEC/351ELEC-pre-release/releases/) page.
 Builds are installed as normal (using either a `.tar` or a `.img.gz`).

-### Using Beta Builds
+### Using Pre-Release Builds
-Beta builds should operate normally.
-From the device, you can update to the latest beta build by specifying the `BETA` channel in `Updates & Downloads`.
+Pre-Release builds should operate normally.
+From the device, you can update to the latest pre-release build by specifying the `BETA` channel in `Updates & Downloads`.

 If you would like to switch back to the current release, the `RELEASE` channel will switch back to a released version.
-NOTE: While the `20210603` release is still current, if you switch back to this release you will no longer have automatic updates!

 ## Development / PR Builds
-Dev and PR builds are intended primarily for developers to get the latest changes from `main` or a `PR` before the build hits 'beta'.
+Dev and PR builds are intended primarily for developers to get the latest changes from `main` or a `PR` before the build hits 'pre-release'.
 Use at your own risk.

 **Finding/Installing Development Builds**
 - To find the latest development build, click on the 'green checkbox'(<img src="./images/green-check.png" alt="green checkbox" width="20">) on the 351ELEC [main](https://github.com/351ELEC/351ELEC) page.
 Then click *Details*.